jimlah42/openpose-movement-assessment/README.md

 https://peps.python.org/pep-0008/

+Also all functions have used type hints and docstrings to help with usage so any new development should also include this

+## Basic Program Overview

+1. Raw videos are processed in `process_vid.py`
+2. This will create a JSON and video ouput with OpenPose keypoint data in the `output/{video_file_name}` directory
+3. Then user can create measurements on the measurement window and these are processed in `measurements/calculate_measurements.py`
+4. This will append the keypoints JSON file to include the calculated measurements
+5. If the user opts to draw the measurements this is processed in `draw/draw_tools.py`
+6. This will create a new output video (`output_with_measurements.avi`) with the measurements draw onto it
+7. Users can then also either plot or create csv output using `data/data_tools.py` with `generate_plot()` and `generate_csv()`

 ## User Interface

 The user interface is built using the PyQt5 framework.
 I recommend becoming familiar with this framework before working on the app.